 Alarm noise level: 78 dB(A)

-Battery Life During Routine Use: Approximately 10 hours
+Battery Life During Routine Use: approximately 14 hours

 Battery Recharge Time: 4 hours

-Medela supplies health care professionals with an innovative portfolio of products and services for negative pressure wound therapy that includes devices, gauze and foam dressing kits, Invia® Silverlon® dressings and accessories.
+Medela provides an innovative portfolio of products and services for negative pressure wound therapy that includes devices, gauze and foam dressing kits, Invia® Silverlon® dressings, and accessories.